Nuparu00/Definition-Universalis/README.md

 1. Write a name of your province to the Name field
 2. Select a color using the Select Color button, or generate a random free color using the Random Color button.
 3. Click on the Add button.

+## Disaclaimer
+I am not responsible for any damae this tool may cause to your mod or computer!